← All insights

 How CISOs Actually Select Vendors

 According to an analysis of how security leaders select vendors, the single most validated pattern is peer recommendation from someone who has no incentive to mislead them [2].
 CISOs pattern-match against conversations they have been having for years.
-When a vendor pitch arrives, they already have an opinion from someone they trust.
+When a vendor pitch arrives, they already have an opinion formed from someone they trust.

 The Cybersecurity GTM Playbook